MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/create-groups.md

 5. Type a unique email address for the group.

-6. Click **Select Owner** and then choose the name of the person who will be designated to manage the group.
+6. Click **Select Owner**, and then choose the name of the person who will be designated to manage the group.
 Anyone who is a group owner will be able to delete email from the Group inbox.
 Other members won't be able to delete email from the Group inbox.

 7. Click **Add**.